evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ## Climate system

 There is one climate system available.
-The 6-zone climate system supports different temperatures in six zones: The driver, passenger, and two zones, both in the 2. and 3. row.This model has not [heat pump](../../../../technology/hvac/#heat-pump).
-This can increase consumption in cold weather compared to models with heat pump.
+The 6-zone climate system supports different temperatures in six zones: The driver, passenger, and two zones, both in the 2. and 3. row.

 ## Comfort